sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

 features to the schema, so it is important to point to the schema for the version of SiteWhere being run on the server.

-Near the top of the file, there is a *<context:property-placeholder>* declaration that loads a properties file so that the variables in it can be substituted.
-This allows information such as passwords or other configuration parameters to be moved out of the configuration file so the configuration can be shared without compromising credentials.
-It also allows the configuration to be parameterized differently for different execution environments.

 The *<sw:configuraton>* section contains all of the schema-based SiteWhere configuration elements.
 If a schema-aware editor such as Eclipse is being used, the editor will provide syntax completion based on the SiteWhere schema.
 The SiteWhere schema contains many of the most often used building blocks for setting up